How do you help decide what is best for your child? We are here to guide you!

 Simulink, an extension of MATLAB, provides a block diagram environment for multidomain simulation and model-based design.
 It is widely used in engineering for system-level simulation and design.

-Both NI LabVIEW and Multisim are powerful, industry-standard tools widely used for simulating, analysing, and designing electronic circuits, including both analogue and digital systems.
+Both NI LabVIEW and Multisim are powerful, industry-standard tools widely used for simulating, analysing, and designing electronic circuits, including both analog and digital systems.
 This laboratory enables students to understand the theory behind digital circuits while giving them hands-on experience with both simulation and real-world applications.

-The Analogue Electronic Circuits is a software laboratory which uses PSpice software to provide an effective learning platform for students to design, analyse, simulate, and test analogue electronic circuits.
+The Analog Electronic Circuits is a software laboratory which uses PSpice software to provide an effective learning platform for students to design, analyse, simulate, and test Analog electronic circuits.
 PSpice is a powerful simulation tool widely used in the field of electronics for modelling, simulating, and analysing the behaviour of electronic circuits.
 It allows students to virtually build circuits, run simulations, and verify their designs before physical implementation.
 This helps in understanding circuit behaviour, reducing errors, and improving the design process.

-Key Hardware in the Analogue and Digital Electronics Laboratory used are Power Supply Units, Oscilloscopes, Function Generators, Digital Multimeters, Digital Trainer kits, Passive Components (Resistors, Capacitors, Inductors, Potentiometers), Active Components (Diodes, Transistors, Op-amps), Digital Components (digital Integrated Circuits).
+Key Hardware in the Analog and Digital Electronics Laboratory used are Power Supply Units, Oscilloscopes, Function Generators, Digital Multimeters, Digital Trainer kits, Passive Components (Resistors, Capacitors, Inductors, Potentiometers), Active Components (Diodes, Transistors, Op-amps), Digital Components (digital Integrated Circuits).

 The Principles of Communication Laboratory using MATLAB is designed to help students learn and apply core communication concepts through simulations and hands-on experiments using the MATLAB environment.
 MATLAB, with its powerful mathematical and visualisation capabilities, is widely used in communication engineering to model, analyse, and simulate communication systems, making it an ideal tool for a laboratory dedicated to communication principles.